evangelistalab/forte/docs/sphinx/basics/wfn_examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The next example shows how to perform a state-averaged CASSCF computation on two electronic states of different symmetries.
-We stil conside methylene, and average the lowest :math:`^3B_1` and :math:`^1A_1` states.
+We still consider methylene, and average the lowest :math:`^3B_1` and :math:`^1A_1` states.
 To begin, we use ROHF orbitals optimized for the lowest :math:`^3B_1`.
 However, the final orbitals will optimize the average energy